Larry David Net Worth

 Who is Larry David

-Larry David’s estimated net worth of $400 million by 2021 places him among the world’s richest comedians and musicians.
+Larry David net worth is estimated around $400 million in 2021 places him among the world’s richest comedians and musicians.

 Laurel “Larry” Gene David is an American actor, comedian, director, and producer who was born in Brooklyn.
 David is best remembered for co-creating the television series’ Seinfeld. ‘